 Users should expect brief adjustment periods following large Windows releases.

-Windows 11 24H2 introduced internal changes to Explorer and taskbar components.
+Windows 11 24H2 included internal modifications to the Explorer and taskbar components.
 As a result:

-Explorer Patcher’s open-source development model allows rapid adaptation, but users should follow update guidance closely on newer builds.
+Explorer Patcher’s open-source development style allows for quick adaption, however users should meticulously follow update instructions on later versions.

-While Explorer Patcher is primarily designed for Windows 11, some functionality may work on Windows 10.
-However, Windows 10 users typically do not require Explorer Patcher, as most classic functionality is already present.
+Explorer Patcher is primarily built for Windows 11, but certain features may work on Windows 10.
+However, most Windows 10 users do not need Explorer Patcher because most old functionality is already included.

-Windows 10 support is considered secondary and not the primary focus of development.
+Windows 10 support is considered secondary rather than the major focus of development.

-Explorer Patcher supports x64 systems and may offer limited or experimental support on ARM64 devices depending on the Windows build.
+Explorer Patcher supports x64 computers and may provide limited or experimental compatibility for ARM64 devices, depending on the Windows release.

-ARM-based Windows devices should verify compatibility before installation, especially on preview or insider builds.
+ARM-based Windows devices should check compatibility before installing, especially on preview or insider builds.

 System-level utilities are sensitive to Windows updates.
 Explorer Patcher is transparent about this and provides clear recovery paths.